microsoft/botframework-cli/README.md

 [![Build Status](https://fuselabs.visualstudio.com/SDK_v4/_apis/build/status/CLI/Botframework-CLI-CI-PR?branchName=master)](https://fuselabs.visualstudio.com/SDK_v4/_build/latest?definitionId=537&branchName=master)
 [![Coverage Status](https://img.shields.io/coveralls/github/microsoft/botframework-cli/master)](https://coveralls.io/github/microsoft/botframework-cli?branch=master)

-As part of the effort to improve Bot Framework SDK toolset we are happy to announce the introduction of a new Command Line Interface tool which will eventually replace the suite of tools currently used during Bot development.
-The new CLI, called BF is being released as an early preview.
-We have migrated Chatdown as a first proof of concept plugin.
-The new Chatdown plugin is fully functional and identical to the standalone tool (with some minor usage bug fixes).
-Early adopters are welcome to switch to the new CLI.
-In the meantime the old and new tools will exist side by side for at least a full release cycle.
+The new BF Command Line Interface (CLI) tool replaces the collection of standalone tools used to manage Bot Framework bots and related services.
+We have ported most tools and are in process of porting the rest.
+The new BF CLI aggregates the collection of cross-platform tools into one cohesive and consistent interface.

+The old tools will be deprecated in subsequent releases.
+All new investments, bug fixes, and new features will be implemented in the new consolided BF CLI alone.

 ## Available Commands
 The following commands are currently available: